tarekmonjur/design-principles-patterns/readme.md

 ### Encapsulate factory example:

-#### Let's say we have a system for order pancakes and here we have an order pancake method.
+#### Let's say we have a system for ordering pancakes and here we have an order pancake method.

-Its very simple that create a concrete class object for specific pancake based on type and then its cook the pancake, plate it, add some butter and finaly return the pancake.
+It's very simple that create a concrete class object for a specific pancake based on types and then cook the pancake, plate it, add some butter, and finally return the pancake.

 ```
 public Pancake orderPancake(String type) {